rism-ch/onstage-texts/help.en.md

 * The displayed documents can be narrowed down using the date slider and/or by selecting a term from the various filters.
 * "Browse": gives access to lists where the different indexes of the database are displayed.

-The results are displayed in descending chronological order.
+The results are displayed in chronological order.

 Please note that some collections do not have a performer index.
 Try also with the full text search!
 The performers index, if available, also contains the names of the conductors.